Ask yourself the question, Did You Know? And check out these short facts about Anchorage.

 In 1917, he built this house which still stands at 605 West Second Avenue.

-Leopold David was elected Anchorage's first Mayor in 1921.
+Leopold David had the honor of being elected the first Anchorage Mayor in 1921.

-Many of the workers who arrived at Ship Creek in 1915 had brought their families.
+Many of the workers who arrived at Ship Creek in 1915 also brought their families.

 Jane Mears, the wife of Lt.
 Col. Fredrick Mears of the AEC, Alaska Engineering Commission, asked her husband to have a school built for the children.